Roman Catholic Archdiocese of Arusha

-The Roman Catholic Archdiocese of Arusha (Archidioecesis Arushaënsis) is the Metropolitan See for the ecclesiastical province of Arusha in Tanzania.
+The Archdiocese of Arusha (Archidioecesis Arushaënsis) is a Latin Church archdiocese of the Catholic Church in Arusha, Tanzania.
+The archdiocese is the metropolitan see for the Ecclesiastical Province of Arusha.
+The suffragan dioceses of the archdiocese are Mbulu, Moshi and Same.

+The archdiocese covers an area of about 67,340 square kilometres and includes the entire Arusha Region and two administrative districts of Manyara Region (Simanjiro and Kiteto) in north-eastern Tanzania.

 History

-Roman Catholic Archdiocese of Arusha is among 34 Dioceses of Catholic Church of Tanzania, which are practising Roman rite.
-According to history, evangelisation in Arusha started in July 15, 1926 when Holy Ghost Fathers Missionaries from Kilimanjaro were invited to visit Arusha.
-At that moment Arusha was the part of Kilimanjaro Vicariate.
-These priests arrived in Arusha and opened Mission in an area known as Mesopotamia.The Mission centre of Mesopotamia was developed slowly into a Parish, which is known as St Theresa of Child Jesus Parish.
+The Archdiocese of Arusha is among 34 dioceses of the Catholic Church in Tanzania, which practise the Roman Rite.
+Evangelisation in Arusha started on July 15, 1926 when Holy Ghost Fathers missionaries from Kilimanjaro were invited to visit Arusha.
+At that time, Arusha was the part of Apostolic Vicariate of Kilima-Njaro.
+These priests arrived in Arusha and opened a mission in an area known as Mesopotamia.
+The Mission centre of Mesopotamia developed slowly into a parish, which became known as St Theresa of the Child Jesus Parish.